Skip to content

 Order Primitive Purpose

-1 LeaderElection Instantly rejects non-leader workers without touching any lock, avoiding unnecessary contention.
+1 LeaderElection Rejects non-leader workers immediately without acquiring any lock, which avoids unnecessary contention.

 2 TaskLock Guarantees at-most-once execution per interval.
-Acquired after leadership is confirmed to keep the TTL window tight.
+It is acquired after leadership is confirmed so the TTL window stays short.

 3 Lock User-provided lock for shared-resource access.
-Acquired last so the resource is held only during actual execution.
+It is acquired last so the resource is held only during actual execution.

 Each primitive is only acquired if the previous one succeeded.
 For example, a non-leader worker is rejected at step 1 and never touches the task lock or resource lock.